The Admin Interface

 The Create page

-You will need to do this when you upgrade to newer versions of C-Phrase.
+In the right portion of the Create Page, you can upload earlier or backed-up Catch-Phrase configurations.
+You will need to do this when you upgrade to newer versions of Catch-Phrase.

 The Edit page

-Figure 3 shows the Edit page where you do the bulk of your work.
-On the left is the file navigator where
+Figure 4 shows the Edit page where you do the bulk of your work.
+On the left is the file navigator

-configuration has been selected and thus we are in its home where a set of nine action buttons
+configuration has been selected and we are in its home where a set of ten action buttons

 are available for selection.
 By clicking the action button Edit,